 The UK remains a hub for trade and commerce around the world.
-If you are looking to set up a business in England and Wales, it is important to choose the right structure to suit your operations and the relationship with any offshore owner.
+If you are looking to set up a business in England and Wales from overseas, it is important to choose the right structure to suit your operations and the relationship with any offshore owner.

 This guide will help you:

 In England and Wales, there are a number of ways in which people can choose to run their business.
 The most common include:

 When first setting up a company, basic questions you will need to address are:

 The guide covers the steps which need to be taken in relation to company name, registered office, secretary, shareholders and directors.

 Once the proposed arrangements for the company have been agreed, an application to Companies House will need to be completed to incorporate and register the company.
 Companies House will then issue a certificate of incorporation with a registration number which will act as proof that the company has been created and registered.

 Following registration, the company will have ongoing responsibilities to submit reports to Companies House and maintain statutory registers.
 The full guide outlines the registers and records (statutory books) the company is also required to maintain throughout its lifetime.